Individuals & Couples

 We meet weekly, for 50 minutes.

-Our time together can be open-ended or short-term, for a minimum of six sessions.
+Our time together can be open-ended or short-term, for a minimum of twelve sessions.

 I can also offer therapy in native German.